irdest/irdest/docs/user/src/concepts.md

 use IP addresses!**

 Instead an address is a cryptographic key.
-This allows all network traffic to be encrypted and signed by default!
+This allows all network traffic to be encrypted and verified by default!

 Because of the cryptographic nature of an address, a computer can also have many addresses registered at the same time.
 Different addresses